AnnotatorLogisticRegression#

 set_fit_request(*[, sample_weight])

-Request metadata passed to the fit method.
+Configure whether metadata should be requested to be passed to the fit method.

 set_params(**params)